-Many people will eventually face the need of an MRI scan for some sort of medical diagnosis, including those with tattoos.
+Many people will eventually face the need for an MRI scan for some sort of medical diagnosis, including those with tattoos.
 Some are told that getting a tattoo would impede their ability to get an MRI scan if the need arose.
 But it's time to lay this question to rest.

 How Does an MRI Work?